celo-org/docs/docs/celo-codebase/protocol/transactions/escrow.md

 ---
-title: Celo's Escrow Contract
+title: Escrow Payments
 description: Introduction to the Celo Escrow contract and how to use it to transfer, withdraw, and revoke funds.
 ---
-# Escrow
+# Escrow payments

 Introduction to the Celo Escrow contract and how to use it to transfer, withdraw, and revoke funds.